eclipse-archived/ceylon-lang.org/documentation/tour/modules.md

 it puts the resulting module archive in the right place in a local module repository.

-(The architecture also includes support for source directories, source archives, and module documentation directories, but I'm not going to cover all that today.)
+The architecture also includes support for source directories, source archives, and module documentation directories.

 ## Module runtime